bbawj/note-vault/Notes/Consensus.md

 - Single Value Uniform Consensus
 	- **Uniform** Agreement: no *2 processes* decide different values **Consensus is not solvable in the asynchronous system model if any node is allowed to fail**
+- Unable to detect failure
+- Cannot wait for the correct majority of processes
+- Termination not satisfied: cannot decide
 ## Paxos Algorithm
 An [Eventual Leader Election](Notes/Failure%20Detectors.md#Eventual%20Leader%20Election) (weakest leader elector we can use) can be used to eventually elect 1 single proposer *(providing termination)*.
 ![](Pics/Pasted%20image%2020230216162304.png)